yj7o5/terraform-cdk/docs/working-with-cdk-for-terraform/internals.md

 ## Synthesizing a CDKTF Python stack (`cdktf synth`)

+The `cdktf synth` command executes the `app` command specified in the `cdktf.json`, which executes the command in a process.
+The command runs the CDK program, which creates [Constructs](https://github.com/aws/constructs) inside Node.js.
+This is done through [JSII](https://aws.github.io/jsii/).

 [JSII uses stdin, stdout, and stderror to communicate between the target language thread and the node.js thread](https://aws.github.io/jsii/overview/runtime-architecture/).
 If you want to see these messages in action you can use the `JSII_DEBUG=1` environment variable and JSII will print the communication.